UHHRobotics22-23/MarimbaBot/README.md

 Additionally to the UR5, the following devices have to be connected and configured before launching the project:
 1. Logitech StreamCam (packages marimbabot_vision and marimbabot_speech)
 2. Scarlett 2i2 USB Audio Interface (package marimbabot_audio)
+3. Wifi connection to the MalletHolder (package marimbabot_hardware)

 #### Logitech StreamCam (required for packages marimbabot_vision and marimbabot_speech):
 Change the parameter <i>device</i> of the node <i>audio_capture</i> in the [launch file](marimbabot_speech/launch/command_recognition.launch) of the package marimbabot_speech: